Studio Info and FAQ’s

 Some artists charge by the hour, and some charge by the design.
 At the very least, your artist will need to know a few things (I recommend preparing this before reaching out!):

-What do you want to get?
+• What do you want to get?
 Good idea to figure that out first!
-Refer to the recommendations above.
-One thing to consider…if you find a design online that you LOVE, do not expect an artist to copy it exactly as it is (most artists will not duplicate an original design).
+One thing to consider…if you find a design online that you LOVE, do not expect an artist to replicate it exactly as it is (most artists will not duplicate an original design).
+Also consider what style of tattoo would you like.
+Black and grey, fine line, colour, traditional, neo-traditional, Japanese, realism, semi-realism…should I continue?
+Do a search online about the many different styles you can choose from!
+A picture is worth a thousand words…providing images of designs you like will really help an artist understand the style and vibe you want.

-How big would you like the tattoo?
+• How big would you like the tattoo?
 Provide an approximate measurements in inches or centimeters (or full sleeve, half sleeve, etc.).
 I recommend that you avoid taking a photo of the placement unless you include a tape measure (using your fingers to show how big you want it is not an accurate measurement!).
+Dig out those grade school rulers!

-Where do you want to get the tattoo?
+• Where do you want to get the tattoo?
 Generally, artists will design a tattoo to compliment a specific area on your body.
-In addition, if you want the tattoo on your neck vs your forearm, the cost will likely be different as the neck is a more delicate and difficult area to tattoo and usually takes longer.
+In addition, if you want the tattoo on your neck vs your forearm, the cost will likely be more as the neck is a more delicate and difficult area to tattoo and generally takes longer.
+Some artists (myself included) like to see a good photo of the area where you want the tattoo, and best to have someone else take the picture.
+Think of it this way…if the artist is using that photo to send a superimposed design back to you, you won’t be able to see the image very well if you provide them with an awkward selfie!

 Is a deposit required?